Ministers' Hill Baptist Higher Secondary School

-Ministers' Hill Baptist Higher Secondary School is a private school in Kohima, Nagaland, India providing both High school and Higher secondary school education.
+Ministers' Hill Baptist Higher Secondary School is a Baptist private school in Kohima in the Indian state of Nagaland providing both high school and higher secondary school education.
 The school was previously known as Ministers' Hill Baptist English School.

 Campus

 The school is situated at an altitude of 1,444 metres above sea level on the road leading to Kohima Science College, Jotsoma.
 It is sandwiched between the locality of Old Ministers' Hill Ward and Agri Farm Ward, Kohima.

 History

 Ministers' Hill Baptist English School was established on 20 February 1968 and is sponsored by the Ministers' Hill Baptist Church.

 The records of the school go back to more than three decades when the school was taken over by the church under the pastorship of Rev. Dr. Neiliezhü Üsou on 16 December 1981.

 The school was upgraded to Higher Secondary in 1998 and named as Ministers' Hill Baptist Higher Secondary School with its first batch appearing for the HSSLC Examination in 2001 and it continues to be the centre of the HSLC/HSSLC Examinations since 1998.